 - Painting your door the right way is critical - Using a latex paint on a warm dry day paint your door in layers.
 Allow each coat to dry thoroughly before applying the next.
 You should have enough paint for at least 2 coats.
 Paint from top to bottom and from the center of each panel out toward the edge.
 Use long deliberate strokes to prevent streaking and don’t paint over areas that have already partially dried.
 If an area needs more paint wait until the door is completely dry and ready to accept the next coat.

 - The trim is part of the door - When painting their own door some homeowners forget to paint the trim.
 Others paint it the same color as the door, which is often fine.
 However, if the door is a different color than the trim on the house you’ll want to be sure that the trim on the door matches the rest of the trim.

 Painting the garage door may seem like a straightforward matter of buying paint and paintbrush and getting busy.
 However, because the garage door is outside and is subjected to the forces of nature on a daily basis it’s crucial that you view this as a type of garage door repair and respect the process.
 If you don’t you’ll end up with a disappointing mess.
-If you need garage door repair in Loveland or garage door repair in Boulder CO call the pros at A Better Garage Door.
+If you need garage door repair in Commerce City or garage door repair in Boulder CO call the pros at A Better Garage Door.